All Episodes

 I actually can.

-I mean, I I know people like this.
+I mean, I know people like this.

 The arrogance and conceit to bop in from the left coast, that already makes her better than you.

-I mean, here you are, you're in the heartland, you're Columbus.
+I mean, here you are.

-And she bops in for the left coast and starts commanding all of you plebes to sit it out because your lack of knowledge and intelligence is too dangerous for the country right now.
+And she bops in from the left coast and starts commanding all of you plebes to sit it out because your lack of knowledge and intelligence is too dangerous for the country right now.

 Right.